chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Features

+- [S] feat: Turn dict into dataclass/pydantic model (spec/upgrade-dict.md)
-- [ ] feat: When creating and renaming, check against stdlib modules/packages and warn if name clashes
+- [S] feat: When creating and renaming, check against stdlib modules/packages and warn if name clashes ( spec/shadow-stdlib.md)
-- [ ] feat: Suppress rename to self and add "Add self" (spec/add-self.md)
+- [S] feat: Suppress rename to self and add "Add self" (spec/add-self.md)
+- [S] feat: Annotate constant with `Final[T]` (spec/final-wrapper.md)
+- [ ] feat: introduce custom type as newtype, as well, or other custom constructs
 - [ ] feat: Change visibility: make private (we only have two options and one is always true)
 - [ ] feat: Convert parametrized test to multiple unparametrized tests
 - [ ] feat: Add field to dataclass/model in case of unexpected argument